Joschua-Conrad/Transient-Simulation-of-Dynamic-Comparator-Noise/README.md

 ## Tested Versions
 The block was tested with *Cadence Virtuoso IC6.1.8* and *Spectre 21.1.0*.

+## Why no Maestro View, Symbol View, or Testbench Schematic is Provided
+In order to not violate any NDA regarding a PDK or Virtuoso itself, no binary files are provided, as only textual files can be screened for inclusion of sensitive information.
+Hence, no full cell or cellview is provided with the files uploaded here.
+Instead, this document provides all information to create the needed cells and cell-views.

 ## ToDos for Publishing After Review

 - [ ] Update license